edneville/ripcalc/ripcalc.md

 The number (**%D**) of subnets can be printed when using the `--group` argument with the **%N** formatters.
 The argument should be the CIDR mask, see below for example.

 If **base** is a negative number, input addresses are treated as though the input is a signed integer in **base**.

+If `--quiet` is specified then parsing error messages will be suppressed.

 # CSV